 - Nursing Bra– a nursing bra can either be super soft fabric that you can pull down easily or a more structured one that has a clip on the strap to pull down the cup when you're ready to breastfeed.
 If you're anything like me, going bra-less was not an option, but wired push up bras were also not going to happen while breastfeeding.

-- Full-Butt Panties– no bootie shorts, no thongs (I mean, obviously), no cute little lacy things.
+- Full-Butt Panties– No bootie shorts, no thongs (I mean, obviously), no cute little lacy things.
 I'm talking full blown Granny panties.
 You're going to need something to hold up pads that could catch 9 months of periods.
 Your dainty little undies that you used to wear are not having a come back yet, doll.
+Soon, but not yet.

-- The Belly Bandit – I threw this thing on the moment we were done with the first skin to skin.
+- The Belly Bandit – It might seem crazy, but TRUST me.
+I threw this thing on the moment we were done with the first skin to skin.
 As soon as I was cleaned up and ready to put something on other than my hospital gown, this was the first thing I reached for.
+This is not a waist clincher or waist trainer or anything like that.
+It is a postpartum belly band that assists your body in decreasing the size of your uterus and returning to it's normal position.
 It does wonders for postpartum recovery.
-I feel like it helped my belly shrink so much faster than it would have without it.

 For all things postpartum and to make sure you have everything you need for a smooth recovery at home, download my FREE Postpartum Checklist.